twolfson/git-sqwish/man/git-sqwish.md

   &lt;commit-message&gt;

-  If commit-message is given, commit will be executed automatically and message will be prepended to the default summary (all commit summaries of squashed commits).
+  If commit-message is given, commit will be executed automatically and message will be prepended to the default summary (all commit summaries of sqwished commits).

 ## EXAMPLES

     $ git sqwish master
-    [dev/my.feature.squashed 97b70be] Added abc.
+    [dev/my.feature.sqwished 97b70be] Added abc.
 Added def.
      0 files changed
      create mode 100644 abc
      create mode 100644 def